verbose/verb/completion/README.md

 # Completion for verb

-> Thanks to grunt team and Tyler Kellen
+> Borrowed from gulp, thanks to gulp and the grunt team and Tyler Kellen for creating this.

 To enable tasks auto-completion in shell you should add `eval "$(verb --completion=shell)"` in your `.shellrc` file.